feji3769/HouseSensors/README.md

 run a website with a rest API to view this data, and accesss the data via a phone app.

+# App
+Contains a basic IOS app.

+# Cloud
+Contains code for the webserver.
+Including database.

+# Data
+Data for testing purposes.
+Actual data is stored in a SQL database.

 # Pi
 The code that runs on the PIs